raspberrypilearning/raspberry-pi-connect/en/step_1.md

 ## Set up a Raspberry Pi ID
 --- task ---

-In a web browser, visit [https://id.raspberrypi.com/sign-up](https://id.raspberrypi.com/sign-up) and fill in the form to register for a Raspberry Pi ID.
+In a web browser on any computer, visit [https://id.raspberrypi.com/sign-up](https://id.raspberrypi.com/sign-up) and fill in the form to register for a Raspberry Pi ID.

 **Note:** A Raspberry Pi ID is an account on raspberrypi.com, which is separate to an account you may already have on this site, raspberrypi.org